Online Adversarial Stabilization of Unknown Networked Systems: Introduction

-\emph{Learning distributed controllers.} Significant progress has been made on the design of learning-based centralized LQR controllers when the underlying dynamics are unknown \citep{dean2020sample,fazel2018global, simchowitz2020naive}.
-As a result, work has begun to explore the problem for the distributed setting.
-Much of this work has adopted a centralized learning or computational approach with the objective of regret minimization, e.g., \cite{fattahi2020efficient, bu2019lqr,ye2021sample, faradonbeh2022joint, furieri2020learning}.
-Among these, \cite{fattahi2020efficient} demonstrates a first use case of SLS theory in learning-based distributed controller learning.
-However, most prior work that considers distributed learning and control schemes use the stochastic noise or no-noise model, assume a known stabilizing distributed controller is given, and cannot handle general communication delay during learning, e.g., \cite{ li2021distributed, alonso2021data, jing2021learning, alemzadeh2019distributed, talebi2021distributed, alemzadeh2021d3pi}. \cite{adaptivesls} presents an adaptive SLS controller but requires a known stabilizing controller and does not have guaranteed stability for large uncertainties.
-Here, we propose the first fully distributed learning-based control algorithm that handles general communication delay and adversarial disturbances.
+\textbf{Learning distributed controllers. } Many learning-based control algorithms for networked systems adopt a centralized learning or computational approach with the objective of regret minimization, e.g., \cite{fattahi2020efficient, bu2019lqr,ye2021sample, faradonbeh2022joint, furieri2020learning}.
+All prior work use the stochastic noise or no-noise model and assume a known stabilizing distributed controller is given \cite{li2021distributed, alonso2021data, jing2021learning, alemzadeh2019distributed, talebi2021distributed, alemzadeh2021d3pi}.
+As far as we are aware, no previous work accommodates communication delay while doing both learning and control.
+The most related to our work are \cite{adaptivesls} and \cite{fattahi2020efficient}, where learning-based SLS controllers are designed to control unknown networked systems.
+Both of the methods require the knowledge of a stabilizing and distributed controller. \cite{adaptivesls} is only applicable to small-uncertainty scenarios, while \cite{fattahi2020efficient} requires a stabilizing distributed controller and performs centralized learning.
+In this work, we focus on stabilization and propose the first distributed learning-based control algorithm that guarantees stability for unknown networked systems under adversarial disturbances.

+\textbf{Online learning. } The problem of online stabilization for unknown dynamical systems is an instance of online decision making problems, where an agent makes a sequence of decisions based on the feedback from an unknown environment with the goal of cost minimization.
+Online decision making is studied extensively in the online learning literature, with a line of work \cite{goel2019online, shi2020online, yeh2022robust, lin2022online} that makes interesting connections between convex function and body chasing \cite{antoniadis2016chasing, argue2022chasing} and linear control theory.
+In particular, \cite{ho2021online} proposes an online nonlinear robust control method based on convex body chasing that guarantees finite mistakes under adversarial disturbances without the need for system identification.
+While \cite{ho2021online} considers binary cost functions, we present novel technical results that establish the first connection between convex body chasing and stability analysis for both single-agent and networked linear dynamical systems.